edgedb/edgedb/docs/edgeql/path_resolution.rst

     {'Peter Parker', 'Peter Stark', 'Tony Parker', 'Tony Stark'}

-If the old behavior is desired, you can typically rewrite the query with a ``FOR`` to make the intention explicit:
+If you want to produce one value per ``User``, you can rewrite the query with a ``FOR`` to make the intention explicit:

 .. code-block:: edgeql-repl